maxzerbini/oauth/README.md

 ## Authorization Server
 The Authorization Server is implemented by the struct _OAuthBearerServer_ that manages two grant types of authorizations (password and client_credentials).
-This Authorization Server is made to provide authorization token usable for consuming resources API.
+This Authorization Server is made to provide an authorization token usable for consuming resources API.

 ### Password grant type
-_OAuthBearerServer_ supports password grant type allowing the token generation for username / password credentials.
+_OAuthBearerServer_ supports the password grant type, allowing the token generation for username / password credentials.

 ### Client Credentials grant type
-_OAuthBearerServer_ supports client_credentials grant type allowing the token generation for client_id / client_secret credentials.
+_OAuthBearerServer_ supports the client_credentials grant type, allowing the token generation for client_id / client_secret credentials.

 ### Authorization Code and Implicit grant type
 These grant types are currently partially supported implementing AuthorizationCodeVerifier interface.
-The method ValidateCode is called during the phase two of the authorization_code grant type evalutation.
+The method ValidateCode is called during the phase two of the authorization_code grant type evalutations.

 ### Refresh token grant type
-If authorization token will expire, client can regenerate the token calling the authorization server and using the refresh_token grant type.
+If authorization token will expire, the client can regenerate the token calling the authorization server and using the refresh_token grant type.

 ## Authorization Middleware
 The Gin-Gonic middleware _BearerAuthentication_ intercepts the resource server calls and authorizes only resource requests containing a valid bearer token.